Solving the dark matter problem through dynamic interactions

 However, Eq.
-(1) is only a ``working formula, of limited validity [ . . . ] and does not constitute a theory''\citep{7}.
-Moreover, if one considers the whole of physical theory and not just the essentially static laws of gravitation formulated here, then assumption (i) may not be strictly valid.
+(1) is only a "working formula, of limited validity [ . . . ] and does not constitute a theory"\citep{7}.
+Moreover, if one considers the whole of physical theory and not just the - essentially static - laws of gravitation formulated today, then assumption (i) may not be strictly valid.
 The reason for such an assumption can be found in electrodynamics\citep{8}, where charges interact through two separate fields: they interact either through electrostatic Coulomb fields, equivalent to gravitational interactions of mass, or through magnetic fields, which currently have no equivalent in the theory of mass dynamics.
-It will be shown that such a field, which we call the rotor field $\mathbf{R}$, leads to identical results, suitable to account for the dark-matter problem.
+It will be shown that such a field, which we call the rotor field $\mathbf{R}$, leads to identical results, suitable to account for the dark matter problem.

-The concept of rotor fields and forces is similar to the modified Newtonian dynamics in that it provides a solution to the problem with a change in interactions of moving mass, rather than with additional mass components.
-Given that no credible candidates for these additional components have been found or can even be envisaged at present, an approach based on interactions is at once safer and more grounded in scientific facts.
-In contrast to the modified Newtonian dynamics, the concept of rotor fields and rotor forces leaves the general validity of Newtonian mechanics unquestioned, i.e., it does not attempt to assert that the basic physical laws are only valid for a limited range of accelerations.
-Moreover, by providing a general framework for the interactions of rotating mass via fields and forces due to rotations, it also allows for a generalization of the concept to other environments, such as the solar system.
-Therefore, it has the additional advantage of being more widely applicable.
+The concept of rotor fields and forces is similar to modified Newtonian dynamics insofar it provides a solution to the problem in a change of interactions of moving mass rather than in additional mass components.
+Given that no credible candidates for these additional components have been found or can even be envisaged at present, an approach based on interactions is at once safer and more grounded in scientific reality.
+Compared to modified Newtonian dynamics the concept of rotor fields and rotor forces leaves the general validity of Newtonian mechanics unquestioned, i.e. it does not try to assert that basic physical laws are only valid for a limited range of accelerations.
+Moreover, by providing a general framework for interactions of rotating mass via fields and forces due to rotations, it also allows for a generalization of the concept to other environments, for example the solar system.
+So it has the additional advantage of being more generally applicable.